DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 Users from PR-China will not have their queries processed by the server, due to considerable amounts of query spam from that country, some of which even came from residential networks.

-Additionally, company networks from The Netherlands, Russia, Ukraine, and Romania will usually be prohibited as well.
+Additionally, company networks from The Netherlands, Romania, Russia and Ukraine will usually be prohibited as well.
 Residential networks from those countries are fine.

 Many companies known to look through the fingers with port-scanners and spammers, are also prohibited.
 Full list: https://raw.githubusercontent.com/DandelionSprout/adfilt/master/AdGuardHomeDisallowedIPs.txt